Skip to main content

 This binding action initiates a cascade of events inside the cell, leading to a specific biological response.
 For instance, testosterone signals muscle cells to synthesize more protein, leading to growth and repair.
 Thyroid hormones instruct cells to increase their energy expenditure, setting the pace for your overall metabolism.
 The entire system is designed to maintain a state of dynamic equilibrium, or homeostasis.

 This system operates on feedback loops.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, for example, governs reproductive function and the production of sex hormones in both men and women.
-The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones then travel to the gonads (testes or ovaries) to stimulate the production of testosterone or estrogen.
 When levels of these sex hormones rise, they send a signal back to the hypothalamus and pituitary to slow down GnRH, LH, and FSH production, thus maintaining balance.
 Understanding this feedback loop is essential to appreciating how both lifestyle and therapeutic protocols can influence your hormonal state.